 - Ukulele and singing

 - Early Years (0 to 5 years

-Lead a variety of pedagogical and facilitation approaches to music making
+Lead a variety of teaching and facilitation approaches to music making.

 Improve physical and mental well-being through music making.

 Facilitate individual, group creativity and expression.